 - Mechanical, electrical and plumbing

-An all-inclusive restroom at St. Anthony Park Elementary School in St. Paul, Minnesota
+An inclusive restroom at St. Anthony Park Elementary School in St. Paul, Minnesota

 Code Implications of Restrooms in K-12 Facilities